This article has links to products and services we love, which we may make commission from.

 This feature made it a popular tourism destination.

-So how was the cave named after folklore formed?
+So, how was the cave named after folklore formed?

-Lava.
-But according to the NTS, not the same volcanic lava flow that created the Giant’s Causeway.
-The plot between Fingal and the sea cave thickens!
+However, according to the NTS, the same volcanic lava flow did not create the Giant’s Causeway.

 It was actually Mull’s volcano that shaped this 227-foot cavern 59 million years ago.